thremulation-station/thremulation-station/README.md

 <details>
   <summary>Windows Setup</summary>

-  1. Install and Update Homebrew
+  1. Install and Update Chocolatey
         * It is recommended to use [Chocolatey](https://chocolatey.org/) which simplifies package management and installation for all requirements
         * Follow the instructions at the above link to use the "one-liner" install method.
   1. Install remaining requirements.
 You can copy / paste the following into your terminal: